pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 - $ serverless deploy

+---

-AWESOME!
+:+1 AWESOME!
 Your terminal should have logged out your endpoints for each function!
 If you have a json viewer extension installed in your brower, navigate to these endpoints and you can view the json that is returned!

+---
+## Troubleshooting
+---

 If this didn't work, your terminal should display some errors that you can troubleshoot.

 I found that my mosty common source of errors was indentation on my serverless.yml page, the indentation must be EXACTLY correct or it will not understand it.

+---
+## Learn More
+---

+If you want to learn more about using Serverless checkout the [documentation](https://serverless.com/)!

+---

 Hope you enjoyed.
 Have fun creating your own RESTful API's and serverless code!